RMNCLDYO/claude-ai-toolkit/README.md

 The Claude AI Toolkit can be used in three different modes: `Chat`, `Text`, and `Vision`.
 Each mode is designed for specific types of interactions with the suite of models.

 ## Chat Mode
 Chat mode is intended for chatting with an AI model (similar to a chatbot) or building conversational applications.
-Chat mode supports multi-turn dialogues with the suite of models.

 #### Example Usage